wdevore/MC6809P/README.md

 * Then I can build a simple breadboard test with minimal chips.
 * **TODO** add more items.
 LOL

-See individual folders for additional *readme*s on each sub section.
+See docs for additional *readme*s on each sub section.